SAP-samples/teched2023-AI267/README.md

 ## Overview
 ![](Overview.png) <br>

-*   **Business User**:  The end user who interacts with the business application and use the predictions from machine learning for the business purpose.<br>
+*   **Business User**:  The end user who interacts with the business application and uses the predictions from machine learning for the business purpose.<br>
-*   **Business Administrator**:   A domain expert or analytics specialist, who can perform model trainings based on business context, view model quality, and activate a model for production usage.<br>
+*   **Business Administrator**:   A domain expert or analytics specialist, who can perform model trainings based on business context, evaluate model quality, and can activate a model for production usage.<br>
 *   **Technical Administrator**:  A system administrator who can perform the configurations of connectivity between different entities as well as maintains the technical configurations of the system.<br>
 *   **ABAP Developer**: A developer who can create ABAP artifacts required for Intelligent Scenario registration.<br>
-*   **Intelligent Scenario Owner**: A owner who create Intelligent Scenario, review and publish.
+*   **Intelligent Scenario Owner**: A owner who create, review and publish Intelligent Scenario.

 <br>